Table Of Contents_

 Apart from that, the Nikon W300 has a pretty decent design despite a solid build.
 You get quite a bit of a colour choice but the point that holds it back is that the key specs are directly printed onto the fascia which really might not be a drawback for those who are simply buying this for it’s picture capability.

 Priced at $260, the Nikon W300 is among the more expensive action cameras out there.
 It offers a great amount of picture and video capability, but while it isn’t very compact the design isn’t very aesthetic.
+The Nikon CoolPix W300 isn’t the most attractive-looking action camera, but it still performs well on the interior and delivers great image quality and video recording with various shooting modes, like auto mode and scene modes.
 But if you can go past the design, and you’re okay with a durable camera that takes some of the best still images out there, with amazing underwater resistance, the Nikon W300 is your go to.
 However, if you need something better for videos, the APEMAN A79 is a much more affordable and better option.